The-300lb-Gorilla/Ender-2-Pro-v423/README.md

 14. Thermal Runaway Protection Enabled.
 15. No ABL Probe Function is available, and there will not be at this time.

-# Sponsorship of this repository:
+# Sponsorship for this repository:
 ##  Cash App, using the cashtag: $The300lbGorilla